 - offering healthy additions to kids’ diets with fruit-bearing trees on campus

-See a map of planned school plantings below and photos of school campuses in this PowerPoint presentation.
+See a map of planned school plantings above and photos of school campuses in this PowerPoint presentation.

 Engaging Children in Hands-on Learning